ait-csr/cps-sr/programme.md

 permalink: /programme/
 ---

-The workshop will take place on April 15-18, 2019.
+The full-day workshop will take place on 15th April, 2019.
+In due course, the workshop programme will be made available here.